3674823674252/soundcloud-dl-all/README.md

 (user param is a string, dl_root is also a string, tag is boolean, fold is boolean, cb is function)

 always specify a callback when calling it like that, it will be invoked after all tracks are downloaded.

+first argument to callback is an error, second argument is a path of a folder where all tracks were downloaded to.